Eirikslys/eirikslys/README.md

 ### Hi there, I'm Eirik and this is my github

-- 🔭 I’m currently working on a Rails web application called secret santas that aims to connect people in around the world via the wonderful practice of mailing each other beer
+- 🔭 I’m currently working on a boot camp with a company called SALT in Stockholm
-- 🌱 I’m currently learning Python in connection with the CS50 course
+- 🌱 I’m currently learning how to best make full stack applications with the tech stack React / C# / Azure databases
-- 👯 I’m interested in collaborating on fun and interesting projects built in Ruby on Rails
+- 👯 I’m interested in collaborating on interesting projects using the tools I know.
 - 🥅 2022 Goals: To land a role within the software engineering world
 - 📫 How to reach me: Connect with me on LinkedIn using the link below
 - ⚡ Fun fact: Before finding programming I took a masters degree in history and worked as a carpenter